PD200 - 60W Voltage Amplifier

 |Weight||1kg (2.2 lb)|

-The PD200 is a high bandwidth, low noise linear amplifier for driving piezoelectric actuators.
+The PD200 is a wide bandwidth, low noise linear amplifier for driving piezoelectric actuators and other loads.
 The output voltage range can be unipolar, bipolar, or asymmetric from 50V to 200V.
-Up to ±200V can be achieved in the bridged configuration.
+Up to +/-200V can be achieved in the bridged configuration.
 The PD200 can drive any load impedance including unlimited capacitive loads such as stack actuators; standard piezoelectric actuators; two wire benders; and three-wire piezoelectric benders requiring a bias voltage.

 Configuration options include the voltage range, polarity, and output current.
 The voltage range can also be limited by two user-accessible potentiometers.
 The PD200 is suited to a wide range of applications including electro-optics, ultrasound, vibration control, nanopositioning systems, and piezoelectric motors.